 Joban Line and Joban Coalfields

-Furthermore, with the energy revolution of the 1960s, the Joban Coalfield also saw its mines closed and fell into decline, but the "Dream Island of Hawaii" .
-At first glance, the plan to convert the coal mining industry into a tourism industry seemed absurd, but it was a great success and the facility is now known as "Spa Resort Hawaiians."
+Furthermore, the energy revolution of the 1960s led to the closure of coal mines and the decline of the Joban coalfield.
+However, a plan"Hawaii, the Island of Dreams,".
+The plan to transform the coal mining industry into a tourism industry may have seemed far-fetched at first glance, but it was a great success, and the facility is now"Spa Resort Hawaiians."known as

 The nearest station is Yumoto Station, and it can be reached in about 15 minutes by free shuttle bus from the station